 When you think of Provence, the image of lavender fields come to mind.
 It is true many travelers visit the region of Provence for that very reason.
 There are many small towns and villages that make up the region.
 And no matter where you go, a lavender field is within your reach.

-Aix-en-Provence is one of the popular places to visit and stay, while exploring the region.
+Aix-en-Provence is one of the popular places to visit and stay while exploring the region.
 Aix is also within convenient distance to explore the lavender fields of Valensole and Luberon.

 Keep in mind, if visiting the lavender fields are top of your list, then ensure you are planning a trip to South of France in late spring or summer months – particularly from April to early August (July is the best time) for a high probability of sighting lavender fields in full bloom.

-Aix was the capital of Provence region once upon a time, and it is home to the French artist Cezanne.
+Aix was the capital of the Provence region once upon a time, and it is home to the French artist Cezanne.
 Cezanne was a renowned artist whose work was inspired by Mount Saint-Victoria in Provence.

-When you are in Aix, explore their tree lined boulevard – Cous Mirabour and make it a point to stop by their street cafes.
+When you are in Aix, explore their tree-lined boulevard – Cous Mirabour and make it a point to stop by their street cafes.

 There are tons of historical sites to visit in Aix.
 Choose one of their art museums, like the Musee Granet, located just 5 minutes from Cous Mirabour.
 Or head to Camp des Milles – which was originally a factory turned concentration camp.

 A short visit to the unique Cathedrale St Sauveur will amaze you.
 The church is an example of mix architectural styles of Gothic and Roman designs, which makes it special.
 But know that it took a few centuries for the church to be completely built.
-The architectural designs tells you a story of different rulers who occupied this region in France, something that you will notice quite frequently in the southern part.
+The architectural designs tell you a story of different rulers who occupied this region in France, something that you will notice quite frequently in the southern part.

 Distance from Paris: 4.50 hours by train, 7.25 hours drive.